What is AppAware?

 Block Page received for box.com after Box is blocked.

-If the application is already installed on the users device, then the user will no longer be able to utilize the application.
+If the application is already installed on the user's device, then the user will no longer be able to utilize the application.

 The Allow List will take ultimate priority.
-For example, if the Box application is blocked in AppAware, but box.com is in the allow list, you will be able to access box.com and the Box application will likely function in some capacity.
+For example, if the Box application is blocked in AppAware, but box.com is in the allow list, you will be able to access box.com, and the Box application will likely function in some capacity.

-Now, when you query a domain or access an application which is supported by AppAware, the Query Log will display if a query is associated with an application or an ecosystem category in a
+Now, when you query a domain or access an application that is supported by AppAware, the Query Log will display if a query is associated with an application or an ecosystem category in a

 new column called